-The MMS API provides programmatic access to key monitoring data and access to MMS’s features by external management tools.
+The Ops Manager API provides programmatic access to key monitoring data and access to Ops Manager features by external management tools.

-In addition to MMS, MongoDB Enterprise can report system information to SNMP traps, supporting centralized data collection and aggregation via external monitoring solutions.
+In addition to Ops Manager, MongoDB Enterprise can report system information to SNMP traps, supporting centralized data collection and aggregation via external monitoring solutions.

 MongoDB can be 1/10th the cost to build and run, compared to a relational database.
 The cost advantage is driven by:

-- MongoDB's increased ease of use and developer flexibility, which reduces the cost of developing and operating an application;
+MongoDB's increased ease of use and developer flexibility, which reduces the cost of developing and evolving an application over its lifecycle

-- MongoDB's ability to scale on commodity server hardware and storage;
+MongoDB's ability to scale on commodity server hardware and storage, and in the cloud

 Furthermore, MongoDB's technical and cost-related benefits translate to topline advantages as well, such as faster time-to-market and time-to-scale.